Garfield: A list of the all-time best movie and TV cats

 Frankly, more TV shows need a feline presence in them.
-For now, though, here’s a ranking of 14 of the best TV cats of all time.
+For now, though, here’s a list of some of the best TV cats of all time.

 Lisa Simpson (Yeardley Smith) had no luck keeping her beloved pet cat alive.
 As a result, many iterations of Snowball have graced our screens – and each has been just as cursed, adorable, and lazy as the last.

 The gigantic ball of fur who guest-starred in the music video for Phoebe’s (Lisa Kudrow) song “Smelly Cat” actually looked fairly respectable.
 Hell, he probably smells better than most people.
 Still, just look at the little guy – he’s a total star.

 They’re weird human-cat hybrid people with special powers, strange wrestling ensembles, and bad 80s bouffants.
 But they were your fave anyways and probably secretly are still.